Algorithms for Distance Problems in Continuous Graphs: Abstract

 \section{Abstract}

 We study the problem of computing the diameter and the mean distance of a continuous graph, i.e., a connected graph where all points along the edges, instead of only the vertices, must be taken into account.
 It is known that for continuous graphs with $m$ edges these values can be computed in roughly $O(m^2)$ time.
 In this paper, we use geometric techniques to obtain subquadratic time algorithms to compute the diameter and the mean distance of a continuous graph for two well-established classes of sparse graphs.
-We show that the diameter and the mean distance of a continuous graph of treewidth at most $k$ can be computed in $O(n\log^{O(k)} n)$ time, where $n$ is the number of vertices in the graph.
-We also show that computing the diameter and mean distance of a continuous planar graph with $n$ vertices and $F$ faces takes $O(n F \log n)$ time.
+We show that the diameter and the mean distance of a continuous graph whose treewidth is bounded by a constant $k$ can be computed in $O(n\log^{O(k)} n)$ time, where $n$ is the number of vertices in the graph.
+We also show that computing the diameter and the mean distance of a continuous planar graph with $n$ vertices and $F$ faces takes $O(n F \log n)$ time.

-\antonia{I learned that we use simple presence through the whole paper, even if we talk about this that will happen later in the paper (we \textbf{will}~ prove that ...) or earlier (we prove\textbf{d} that ...).
-What is our guideline for this text?} \rodrigo{I guess these are matter of style.
-Each person has its own.
-What would be nice is to be consistent across the paper (for sure, we are not currently consistent)}